saucelabs/sauce-docs/docs/testrunner-toolkit/configuration/espresso.md

 ## `testOptions`

-__Description__: Field for defining filters for tests such as the class, size, package, notClass, and annotation.
+__Description__: A set of parameters allowing you to select tests for the suite based on matching attributes.

 __Type__: *object*